angel-721/angel-721/README.md

 # Hello! 👋

-- I'm a 4th year Software Engineering student at Utah Tech University
+- B.S in Software Engineering from Utah Tech University
-- My next step is graduate school at Lehigh University
+- Upcoming M.Eng.
+Computer Science at Lehigh University
-- I currently develop virtual reality classroom experiences for Utah Tech Online
+- develops virtual reality classroom experiences for Utah Tech Online
-- I have a strong interest in data science and game development

 <!--- Don't be surprised if you see many repos with a martial arts theme-->